PhD in Educational Studies

 b.
 Upload digital copies (.pdfs) of official transcripts.
 See Digital Copies of Official Transcripts tab for details

 c.
-Three references – The purpose of the references is to provide a comprehensive portrayal of your relevant background and capacity to complete the PhD.
-Letters of reference should speak to your ability to pursue research and produce scholarly writing at the doctoral level.
-Suitable referees include professors, supervisors, principals, or other persons to whom you are, or have been, accountable academically in employment or as a volunteer.
-Academic references are preferred.
+Three references – The purpose of the references is to give as complete an idea as possible of your relevant background and capacity to complete the degree.
+Two of the references should be from a course instructor or other person able to assess your academic ability.
+Other suitable referees include a supervisor, president, academic dean, or another person to whom you are, or have been, accountable in employment or as a volunteer.
+The reference letters must be in English.
 If the original letter is in another language, the letter must be accompanied by a certified English translation.
 There are three possible formats for references:

 d.
 Statement of intent.
 You need to describe your specific interests in pursuing a PhD and precisely why you are applying to the Department of Educational Studies and to the program or concentration you have selected (800-1200 words).
 This statement should highlight the following: